RayMathew/crisis-core-materia-fusion-api/README.md

 ## Future Roadmap

 1. Rules for DMW, Dash and Dualcast materia are pending.
-They weren't a priority for the first releast because for the most these materia + 'X' just gives back 'X'.
+They weren't a priority for the first release because for the most these materia + 'X' just gives back 'X'.
 2. Testing for all the possible permutations is next to impossible.
 I can simulate the permutations in the API, but I cannot verify they match with the game output.
 I need others to play the game as well and test it out.
 3. Add more unit tests.
 4. Create a separate Dockerfile for local builds, and move PostgreSQL setup into it.